 - When gathering at the meeting place prior to the walk keep your distance from others and greet other members with a wave rather than shaking hands or hugging.

-many people into cars.
+- Avoid cramming too many people into cars.
 We may have to take extra cars so there is sufficient space between passengers.
 We will also try to organize walks closer to home to reduce the time required to travel

 - If you are feeling unwell, been overseas, tested positive or are awaiting test results please do not attend walks or social events until you are well or have tested negative.

 - Should someone get injured on a walk then first aid must be applied.
 Place a handkerchief or mask over your nose and mouth before administering the first aid and get tested for the virus immediately after returning home. remember to thoroughly wash your hands after administering the first aid.